Lemon Law

 Does Your Vehicle Qualify?

-- Be under two years old, and
+- Be under two years old, or

-- Have less than 24,000 miles on it, and
+- Have less than 24,000 miles

-- Weigh less than 15,000 lbs.
-(Weight is listed on vehicle title and registration.
-Average weight for new vehicles produced in model year 2015 = 4,305 lbs. -- www.epa.gov).
+- Weigh less than 15,000 lbs., weight is listed on vehicle title and registration.

 To qualify as a “lemon” under the Iowa Lemon Law, one or more of the following must be true: